fxcoudert/tools/README.md

 **Bibliography**

-- doi2bib: give it a DOI, it gives you a full bib entry
+- `doi2bib`: give it a DOI, it gives you a full bib entry
-- extractdoi: gets DOI from PDF (when possible)
+- `extractdoi`: gets DOI from PDF (when possible)
-- texsize: list size of all figures included in TeX document
+- `texsize`: list size of all figures included in TeX document

 **Computational chemistry**

+- `crystal2cif`: extract information from CRYSTAL17 output file into CIF format
-- findsym.py: find space group of crystal structures (front-end to ASE/spglib routines)
+- `findsym.py`: find space group of crystal structures (front-end to ASE/spglib routines)

 **Misc tools**